Uranium stocks guide: Here’s everything you need to know

 Toro Energy (ASX:TOE) is currently working on an optimisation program to assess the potential to produce a vanadium by-product from the Lake Maitland ore body at its Wiluna uranium mine in Western Australia.

 Work on Cauldron Energy’s (ASX:CXU) Yanrey uranium project in Western Australia remains suspended pending improved market sentiment for uranium and government support.
 The company is currently focused on its Blackwood Goldfield project in Victoria.

 Deep Yellow (ASX:DYL) remains on the hunt for uranium in Namibia along with its partner Japan Oil, Gas & Metals National Corporation (JOGMEC) – the minerals exploration arm of the Japanese government.

 JOGMEC has to spend $4.5m on exploration within four years of striking the deal to earn a 39.5 per cent stake in the project.

-When in operation, Etango is expected to produce 7-9 million pounds of uranium each year for the first five years and 6-8 million pounds each year after that, for an initial 16 years.
+Also focused on Namibia, Bannerman Resources (ASX:BMN) has a 95 per cent stake in the Etango uranium project, which is expected to produce 7-9 million pounds of uranium each year for the first five years and 6-8 million pounds each year after that, for an initial 16 years.